 Your guidance can empower patients to maintain their oral health and get the most out of their investment.
 By breaking down care into a few key areas—daily cleaning, long-term maintenance, and knowing when to call you—you can make the process feel manageable and straightforward.

-The Ideal Daily Cleaning Routine
+Creating a Simple Daily Cleaning Routine

 A consistent daily cleaning routine is the most important habit you can instill in your patients.
 Emphasize that their high-impact acrylic dentures are designed to resist stains and odors, which makes cleaning easier, but not optional.
 Advise them to handle their dentures over a folded towel or a sink full of water to prevent damage if dropped.
 The routine should include removing and rinsing dentures after eating to wash away food particles.
 They should also perform a more thorough cleaning at least once a day by gently brushing the denture with a soft-bristle denture brush and a non-abrasive denture cleanser to avoid scratching the surface.
 Finally, instruct them to soak the prosthesis overnight in a denture solution to keep it hydrated and free of bacteria.